Process before project activities commence

 Contact the Science Coordinator and the Station Supply Officer at station about your samples, before cargo required by date for the nominated voyage/flight and agree in advance when you are going to deliver your samples to the station green store.
-Information regarding scientific samples must be reported in AAD's Econ System at least 30 days before scheduled transport departure (for respective resupply voyages or flights).
+Information regarding scientific samples must be reported in AAD's Econ System prior to the Cargo Required by Date for the relevant transport.
 All scientific samples must be handed over to the Station Supply Officer at station at least 10 days before scheduled transport arrival at the station unless otherwise agreed.

-For information about the process of getting samples back to Australia, please refer to the Process after samples are collected webpage.
+For information about the process of getting samples back to Australia, including documentation requirements, please refer to the Sample Transport Process webpage.